 With an increasing focus in the market on how we are all building our client portfolios, it is incredibly important to have a strong and defendable investment framework in place.
 This investment framework consists of, but is not limited to, how we structure our investment committee, what our APL looks like, and where we get our research from.
-However, the foundation for this framework must lie with a clearly defined and articulated investment philosophy underpinning all our investment decisions.

 At its essence an investment philosophy reflects a broad set of investment beliefs.
 It underpins our investment strategy and process and ultimately is our ‘source of truth’ as it gives a frame of reference around all investment decisions.

 Your investment philosophy should provide transparency and ensure consistency in your decision making and help mitigate behavioural biases such as chasing last year’s winners.
 Typically, an investment philosophy will be underpinned by some sort of empirical evidence supporting the philosophy.
 An example of this may be a belief in active management or an investment approach based on a valuation discipline.